Ila-bura/zero-waste-life/README.md

 I used Lighthouse within the Chrome DevTools to test the performance, accessibility, best practices and SEO of the website.
 Lighthouse initially flagged that the hyperlink in the Compost page did not have a descriptive text ("Learn how to compost here").
-I researched the matter [here](https://developer.chrome.com/docs/lighthouse/seo/link-text/?utm_source=lighthouse&utm_medium=devtools) and solved by changing the hyperlink to a more descriptive text: "Learn how to compost".
+I researched the matter [here](https://developer.chrome.com/docs/lighthouse/seo/link-text/?utm_source=lighthouse&utm_medium=devtools) and resolved it by changing the hyperlink to a more descriptive text: "Learn how to compost".

-Every single page of the website was then retested using Lighthouse with excellent accessibility scores:
+Every single page of the website was then retested using Lighthouse, producing excellent accessibility scores:

 * Home Page: [Desktop](assets/images/images-readme/Lighthouse/lighthouse-homepage-desktop.png) - [Mobile](assets/images/images-readme/Lighthouse/lighthouse-homepage-mobile.png)
 * Recipe Page: [Desktop](assets/images/images-readme/Lighthouse/lighthouse-recipe-desktop.png) - [Mobile](assets/images/images-readme/Lighthouse/lighthouse-recipe-mobile.png)